ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Proposed Approach

 \subsection{Model Summary}

 In summary, we adopt an end-to-end training strategy where the total loss function is defined as a weighted sum of the individual objectives:

 where $\lambda_1$ and $\lambda_2$ are the trade-off parameters between the loss functions.
 Empirically, we set a relatively small $\lambda_1$ and a larger $\lambda_2$, so that the prototype-based LSE loss dominates the learning process to ensure strong classification performance under unseen or OOD settings.
 During inference, no additional computation of the auxiliary and orthogonality loss terms is required, significantly simplifying the deployment phase.
-Due to space constraints, the complexity analysis is included in the Appendix.
+The training pipeline of ERIS is described in \textbf{Algorithm} \ref{algo}.

+Let the input time series length be $N$, and the per-timestep channel dimension be $d_{\text{in}}$.
+The input is first processed by $L$ layers of 1D convolution, where each layer uses kernel size $K$, and outputs $C_l$ channels.
+The resulting feature maps are then aggregated via global pooling (or flattening), producing an encoding vector $x \in \mathbb{R}^{1 \times b}$.
+Two separate 3-layer MLPs, each with a hidden width of $h$, are used for the label and domain branches, respectively.
+Their output dimensions correspond to the number of labels, $N_y$, and the number of domains, $N_d$.

+\textbf{Time.} The convolutional encoding phase consumes $O(LNKC^2)$ under uniform configurations.
+Next, the two 3-layer MLPs perform forward propagation, incurring a combined cost of